ryan-c-scott/ryscomacs/README.md

 (setq rysco-font "Source Code Pro")
 (setq rysco-font-size "12.0")
 ```

+Additionally, in Emacs >= 27, you can add `.emacs.d/early-init.el` which will run prior to the GUI being loaded.
+This can be used to stop the visual artifacts of the stock Emacs window showing up prior to everything that is configured in `.emacs.d/init.el`.

+An example file is in `example/early-init.el`.

 ## Lead Key
 Ryscomacs is designed to utilize a lead key for doing window splitting and other frequently used commands.
 This can help to disambiguate special ryscomacs functionality from modes or emacs in general.